tajjalan/GCD_Project/README.md

-## Project for Getting and Cleaning Data Course
+## R Script for Getting and Cleaning Data Course Project

 An R script *run_analysis.R* has been created for the project assignment.
 The input and output for the script is: